sdg002/AnyDotnetStuff/ci-cd-stages-demo/notes.md

 [[_TOC_]]

 # Objective
 Azure Devops in 2023 has gained wide popularity in the developer community.
-Azure Devops is a completel suite of tools to manage your software development lifecyle.
-The CI/CD is one of the major components of Azure Devops.
-You could be using Azure Devops for the product management , but you could be using some other tool for CI/CD (e.g. Jenkins and Octopus).
+Azure Devops is a complete suite of tools to manage your software development lifecyle.
+The self-service CI/CD features of Azure Devops is a very powerful automation tool that should not be ignored.
+You could be deploying web apps/services to the Cloud or publishing desktop applications or an in house data science team which wants to deploy its Python files to a job server .
 YAML based pipelines of Azure Devops is a powerful CI/CD orchestration tool.
-However, it would be an understatement to state that this is an easy tool.
-I have found that authoring Azure Devops CI/CD can be time consuming and hard to troubleshoot at times.
+However, it would be an understatement to conclude that this is an easy tool.
+I have found that authoring YAML based Azure Devops CI/CD pipelines can be time consuming and hard to troubleshoot at times.
 The lesson that I have learnt - keep the CI/CD simple and linear!
-(I will explain what I mean by linear)
+What do I mean by linear?
+Build stage, followed by a Dev deployment and then an Uat deployment and finally ending in a Prod deployment.

+In this article I have demonstrated how to make the simplest build pipeline and progressively add more steps to it.  **Remember** - CI/CD is a means to an end - not an end by iteself.
+The real goal is to deliver software which solves end user problems.

 ---